rip-space/CTL/README.md

 ### Functions

-#### Defining Functions
+#### Making Functions

-To define a function, use the following syntax:
+To create a function, use this:

 ```
 function functionName() Function body
 ```

-- `functionName` is the name of the function.
+- `functionName` is the name of your function.
-- `Function body` is the code that will be executed when the function is called.
-You can use the `print` function within the function body to output text.
+- `Function body` is what the function does.
+You can use the `print` function inside to show text.

 Example:
 ```